 Moreover, the chemical and physical properties of the liquid itself also affect the boiling point.
 For example, if the molecular weight of the molecules in the liquid is higher, it will have a higher boiling point compared to a liquid having lower molecular weighted compounds.
 The chemical bonds also affect the boiling point.
-An alcohol will have a higher boiling point compared to the corresponding alkane.
-Reason for this is the presence of hydrogen bonds between alcohol molecules.
+Alcohol will have a higher boiling point compared to the corresponding alkane.
+Here, the reason for this is the presence of hydrogen bonds between alcohol molecules.
 Alkanes don’t have strong hydrogen bonds; rather, they will have weak Van der Waals interactions.
 Therefore, the energy required to break the strong bonds is larger in alcohols, which increases the boiling point of it.

 Evaporation is the process of changing a liquid into its vapor stage.
-The word “evaporation” is specifically used when the vaporization happens from the surface of the liquid.
-Liquid vaporization can also happen at the boiling point where evaporation happens from whole liquid mass.
+We use the word “evaporation” specifically when the vaporization happens from the surface of the liquid.
+Liquid vaporization can also happen at the boiling point where evaporation happens from the whole liquid mass.
 But then, we do not call it evaporation.

-What is the difference between Boiling Point and Evaporation?
+What is the Difference Between Boiling Point and Evaporation?